Talent Experience Vs Talent Management: Which Drives Employee Engagement?

-In today’s employee-centric workplace and raging war for top tier talent - in which we’re all involved - Conant’s approach to employee experience and talent management is alarmingly relevant.
+In today’s employee-centric workplace and raging war for top-tier talent - in which we’re all involved - Conant’s approach to talent and employee experience management is alarmingly relevant.

 This is because merely managing talent in a way that’s convenient to HR is no longer enough.
 Top-tier employees now expect an engaging employee experience to match their skills and potential.

 Organizations spend upwards of $700 million per year on employee engagement initiatives that boast perks like flexible vacations, work-life balance programs and gourmet snack stations.
 Do these initiatives work?

 Yes, but not in the way that they should.

 “Most initiatives amount to an adrenaline shot,” reports Harvard researcher, Jacob Morgan.

 Analyzing the employee engagement levels of more than 250 diverse companies, Morgan found that companies investing in the employee experience earned four times the average profit and more than two times the average revenue of those that didn’t.